GwendolyneFreddy/Shuri-Ninja/README.md

   * 35th level (First Dan): Their skill in combat increases (+1 bonus THAC0).
 Gains an additional use of the Poison Weapon ability.

 POISON WEAPON</br>
 Each successful hit within the next 5 rounds will inject poison into the target.
 Each target can only be affected once per round.
-The amount of poison damage depends on the character's level:
+The amount of poison damage depends on the character's level:</br>
-1st - Target suffers 1 poison damage per second for 6 seconds (Save vs. Death at +1 negates) 5th - Target suffers 1 poison damage per second for 12 seconds (Save vs. Death negates), and also immediately suffers 2 poison damage (no save)
+1st - Target suffers 1 poison damage per second for 6 seconds (Save vs. Death at +1 negates)</br>
+5th - Target suffers 1 poison damage per second for 12 seconds (Save vs. Death negates), and also immediately suffers 2 poison damage (no save)</br>
-9th - Target suffers 1 poison damage per second for 18 seconds (Save vs. Death at -1 negates), and also immediately suffers 4 poison damage (no save)
+9th - Target suffers 1 poison damage per second for 18 seconds (Save vs. Death at -1 negates), and also immediately suffers 4 poison damage (no save)</br>
 13th - Target suffers 1 poison damage per second for 24 seconds (Save vs. Death at -2 negates), and also immediately suffers 6 poison damage (no save)</br>